elianiva/jisho-lens/README.md

 ## Usage

 You must first import a dictionary to use this app.
+Just go to the settings page and press the `Import Database` menu, you should be able to pick the database file that you can download from [the release page](https://github.com/elianiva/jisho-lens/releases/).
 I made the dictionary separated so that I can update it more frequently without having to reinstall the app everytime.
-You can grab one from [the release page](#TODO).
 If you don't import the dictionary, you won't be able to use any of the features and will get a warning like this:

 <img src="https://i.ibb.co/jT0fYnK/warning.png" width="600" />